 For example, if the probability of importation is assigned a likelihood of 'low' and the probability of distribution is assigned a likelihood of 'moderate', then they are combined to give a likelihood of 'low' for the probability of entry.
 The likelihood for the probability of entry is then combined with the likelihood assigned to the probability of establishment (e.g. 'high') to give a likelihood for the probability of entry and establishment of 'low'.
-The likelihood for the probability of entry and establishment is then combined with the likelihood assigned to the probability of entry and establishment is then combined with the likelihood assigned to the probability of entry, establishment (e.g. 'very low') to give the overall likelihood for the probability of entry, establishment and spread of 'very low'.
+The likelihood for the probability of entry and establishment is then combined with the likelihood assigned to the probability of the probability of entry and establishment is then combined with the likelihood assigned to the probability of spread (e.g. 'very low') to give the overall likelihood for the probability of entry, establishment and spread of 'very low'.
 A working example is provided below;

-P [importation] x P [distribution] = P [entry] e.g. low x moderate = low P [entry] x P [establishment] = P [EE] e.g. moderate x moderate = low $P[\mathbf{EE}] \ge \mathbf{R} [\mathbf{Spread}] = \mathbf{P} [\mathbf{EES}]$ e.g. low x very low = very low
+P [importation] x P [distribution] = P [entry] e.g. low x moderate = low P [entry] x P [establishment] = P [EE] e.g. moderate x moderate = low P [EE] x [spread] = P [EES] e.g. low x very low = very low